bemer/lts-workshop/02-CreatingDockerImage/README.md

 ## Tutorial overview

-This tutorial is going to drive you through the process of creating your first docker image, running a docker image locally and pushing it to a image repository.
+This tutorial is going to drive you through the process of creating your first Docker image, running a Docker image locally and pushing it to a image repository.

 In this tutorial, we assume that you completed the "Setup Environment" tutorial and: